 - With less distraction, you are able to focus on completing your task

-- Harassment from bosses reduce drastically but one could still get bullied.
+- In-person harassment from bosses reduce but one could still get harassed & bullied.

 But are our homes, social structured designed for work from home?
 The answer depends on the section of society.

 The Downside of Work From Home

 Affluent families may have a separate home office room/space.
 But that would be a small percentage of India’s workforce.
 For the rest, it is difficult to work from home because,